A study by: Timothy M. Youngblood

 Brethren, if you had $50.00 to give in tithes and you saw a poor woman hungry by no fault of her own, would you please God by giving it to her or by giving it to some minister to decide what it should be spent on?
 Many ministers will tell you to give the money to them and they will give it to the person in need but that you should not take away from "God's Work".
 Let's ask another question.
 Did the apostles ask for or receive tithes from the brethren to do the work that God sent them to do?
 Now before you go to all the standard scriptures, (Which you can find in our complete study on "Tithing".) let's ask and answer some basic questions first so we can see the truth.
 First of all, what is a tithe?
 We all know it is a tenth part of our increase right?
 Have you ever read in the New Testament where the apostles collected a tenth of the brethren's increase?
 The brethren did give the apostles food, a place to sleep, a place to meet and preach, food for the road, clothes to wear, and what ever they needed to continue on, but was this a tithe?

-Think about this one fact if they did receive a tithe.
-The very first day of Pentecost alone there were added 3,000 people to the church, and thousands more were added over the years.
+Think about this one un-deniable fact if the apostles did receive a tithe.
+On the very first day of Pentecost alone there were added 3,000 people to the church, and thousands more were added over the years.
 If this same 3,000 people that were added on that first day paid a tithe of all they possessed to the twelve apostles, then where did all those sheep, oxen, horses, and food go?
 I don't see any mention of anything about this at all in the New Testament!
 If there were 3,000 on the first day, and many more as time went on, the apostles would be rich in a very short time, but the question is; were they rich?
 According to the records they were in fact poor, and the record shows that they worked for their food and logging.
 Some tithe receivers will say that just because it was not mentioned does not mean it did not happen, however, we see the recorded fact in 1 Cor 4:11-13; "To the present hour we both hunger and thirst, and we are poorly clothed, and beaten, and homeless.
 And we labor, working with our own hands.
 Being reviled, we bless; being persecuted, we endure; being defamed, we entreat.
 We have been made as the filth of the world, the off-scouring of all things until now."

-of his hope."
 Now let's go to the scripture that Jesus commanded this

 same type of thing in Matt 10:6-13.
 "But go rather to the lost sheep